sameerkhule1/LocalizationApplication/README.md

 deploys the normal nodes randomly in the network and the deployment will be different for each simulation run even with the same network size entries.
 • Anchor deployment
-Figure 29 (b) shows the‘ Anchor deployment’ drop-down menu with 3 options: Square Grid, Hexagonal Grid, and Triangular Grid.
+The‘ Anchor deployment’ drop-down menu with 3 options: Square Grid, Hexagonal Grid, and Triangular Grid.
 The Square Grid, Hexagonal Grid, and Triangular Grid options create a grid of anchor nodes deployed in a square, hexagonal, and triangular grid formation respectively, and will retain the deployment of the